Version 5.0 (7/14/2017)

 This equation is a bit trickier than it appears.
 The Consumption component includes purchases of imports.
 So the net impact of a trade deficit amounts to zero.
 I’ve cited a mainstream analysis of this detail at the end of the article.

 Though there is nothing wrong with a clean textbook analysis of the equation, I feel the equation itself suffers from a serious problem.
-In prior essays, I’ve attempted to expose what I perceived as serious logic problems with the Investment portion of the equation.
+In prior essays, I’ve wrestled with what I perceived as serious logic problems with the Investment portion of the equation (in short, the possibility that all investment is ultimately consumed and should not appear in the equation).
 Here I will focus on the imports variable M in the equation and reintroduce my interpretation of China’s GDP.

 Before we look at the numbers, let me try to illustrate my key point of concern.
 Let’s use a very simple model of a nation that is a closed economy (no imports or exports) and has a GDP of $4Trillion.
 We will take Government and Investment out of the discussion to keep it simple for the moment.